kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 Builds against a `release-x.y` branch are implicitly the next RC (release candidate). `krel gcbmgr` and `anago` automatically find and increment the current build number.

 **Note: If this is the first release (`rc.0`), there are additional tasks to complete.
 Please review them _COMPLETELY_ in the [Branch Creation section](#branch-creation), _before_ continuing.**

+Before run the `official release step` please refer to the [Image Promotion documentation](./release-image-promotion.md).

 Adding the `--rc` flag switches behavior on to building release candidates.
 Again `krel gcbmgr` and `anago` automatically find and increment the current build number.